FaustGit93/Portfolio/README.md

 - Add light mode support
 - Integrate project filters or categories
 - Add loading indicators and model info overlays in the 3D viewer
-- I plan to enhance the tablet layout and responsiveness.
+- Improve the tablet layout and responsiveness.

 ## 📬 Contact